lichess_user

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Get' and the resource 'Lichess user profile', which is specific and distinguishes it from sibling tools like lichess_user_games or lichess_puzzle_daily.
+The description 'Get a Lichess user profile' clearly states the verb 'Get' and the resource 'Lichess user profile', accurately reflecting the tool's function and distinguishing it from sibling tools like lichess_user_games or lichess_top_players.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.